forreya/food-ordering/README.md

 > So that I can verify that my order is correct
 > I would like to see an itemised receipt with a grand total.

 The `twilio-ruby` gem is used to implement this next function.
-Doubles & mocking is used in the testing process.
+Doubles are used in the testing process when implementing mocking.

 > As a customer
 > So that I am reassured that my order will be delivered on time